Park: Conservation of biodiversity in parks

 The general principle of how parks and greenspaces assist in the conservation of biodiversity is by creating natural environments for animals in urban areas.
 Biological diversity, or biodiversity, is the variety of life on Earth in all its forms.
 Fauna and flora are principal biotic components.
 They include all living species, which consist of plants, animals, and bacteria.
 Around half of the greenhouse gases in the Earth’s atmosphere get absorbed by the floral components of the biodiversity, providing nature-based aid in the fight against the climate change and habitat for the fauna.

 When processes such as the decay of wood, winter dieback or succession are allowed to happen the natural cycle helps with biodiversity conservation.
-The amount of habitat can be increased more vegetation to parks – wildflowers, long grass areas, shrubs, and trees.
-In parks located in urban areas the conservation of native vegetation is tied to preservation of insects and mammals in the area.
+The amount of habitat can be increased more vegetation to parks – wildflowers, long grass areas, shrub, and trees.
+In parks located in urban area the conservation of native vegetation is tied to preservation of insects and mammals in the area.
 Tall trees and bushes create shadow for bodies of water with fish.
 Having all the animals co-existing together in a regulated environment generates a natural cycle of life where decaying bodies assist in the fertilization of the ground.

-Alongside the preservation of native species parks with exotic fauna and flora drive diversity in natural ecosystems, aiding in the adaptation to urban environment.
+Alongside the preservation of native species parks with exotic fauna and flora drive diversity in natural ecosystem, aiding in the adaptation to urban environment.
 Richness of a park’s nature is associated with its age and size, with the older ones having a larder variety of breeds and greenery.
 Vegetation in parks can indirectly reduce air temperature and directly reduce levels of carbon dioxide by storing it as a biomass and due to the trees’ ability to absorb over 95% of ultraviolet radiation the aid in the reduction of skin cancer is a factor that is largely considered when new greenspaces are built.